merenlab/merenlab.org/tutorials/infant-gut/index.md

 <span class="extra-info-header">A few tips for binning:</span>

 - You do not have to bin all contigs.
-Instead, try to identify {% include ARTIFACT name="bin" text="bins" %} corresponding to an actual genome.
+Instead, try to identify bins corresponding to an actual genome.
 Those will have relatively high completion values.
-The low-completion or no-completion {% include ARTIFACT name="bin" text="bins" %} in metagenomes might represent viruses, plasmids, or other interesting genetic elements, but this tutorial will ignore them.
+The low-completion or no-completion bins in metagenomes might represent viruses, plasmids, or other interesting genetic elements, but this tutorial will ignore them.
-- Please try to avoid {% include ARTIFACT name="bin" text="bins" %} with redundancy >10%.
+- Please try to avoid bins with redundancy >10%.
 [Those likely contain contaminants](http://merenlab.org/2016/06/09/assessing-completion-and-contamination-of-MAGs/).
 - You can increase the inner tree radius (e.g., 5,000) for a better binning experience in the `Main` tab (additional settings)
-- You can select the option `show grid` in the `Main` tab (additional settings) for a better demarcation of identified {% include ARTIFACT name="bin" text="bins" %}
+- You can select the option `show grid` in the `Main` tab (additional settings) for a better demarcation of identified bins

 </div>